Aaron Porter

-Aaron Ross Porter (born 11 January 1985) is a former president of the National Union of Students in the United Kingdom; he was elected with a 65% majority and took office in June 2010 for one year.
+Aaron Ross Porter (born 11 January 1985) is a board director and trustee and a former president of the National Union of Students in the United Kingdom; he was elected with a 65% majority and took office in June 2010 for one year.

 Background and positions held

-In 2010, Porter lived with his parents in Norbury, south London.
-His father is a policeman who grew up in London and his mother is a teacher from Trinidad.
+Porter grew up and lived with his parents in Norbury, south London.
+His father was a policeman who grew up in London and his mother was a teacher from Trinidad.

 Porter studied at Wilson's School in Wallington in south London, before studying English Literature at the University of Leicester, graduating with a BA in 2006.
 He took a leading role in the University of Leicester Students' Union, serving as the Union's Finance and Services Officer, and then as its Academic Affairs Officer, as well as being the editor of the student magazine, The Ripple.

-Prior to becoming NUS President, Porter was twice elected as the NUS Vice-President (Higher Education), serving from July 2008 to June 2010.
+Prior to becoming NUS President, Porter was twice elected as the NUS Vice-president (Higher Education), serving from July 2008 to June 2010.
 He was the first officer from the University of Leicester Students' Union to be elected to the National Union of Students' Executive Committee.